syuan100/eth2-pi-cluster/readme.md

    Once your keys are successfully copied, you should be able to login without using the password:
    - Test it out! `ssh ubuntu@xxx.xxx.x.x`
+   - When you are **SURE** you can login to each Pi using SSH without a password, move on to the next section.

 ## Ansible setup